speakeasy-api/openapi-directory/SDKs/amazonaws.com/servicecatalog/2015-12-10/python/README.md

 * `describe_service_action` - Describes a self-service action.
 * `describe_service_action_execution_parameters` - Finds the default parameters for a specific self-service action on a specific provisioned product and returns a map of the results to the user.
 * `describe_tag_option` - Gets information about the specified TagOption.
-* `disable_aws_organizations_access` - <p>Disable portfolio sharing through AWS Organizations feature.
-This feature will not delete your current shares but it will prevent you from creating new shares throughout your organization.
-Current shares will not be in sync with your organization structure if it changes after calling this API.
-This API can only be called by the management account in the organization.</p> <p>This API can't be invoked if there are active delegated administrators in the organization.</p> <p>Note that a delegated administrator is not authorized to invoke <code>DisableAWSOrganizationsAccess</code>.</p>
+* `disable_aws_organizations_access` - <p>Disable portfolio sharing through the Organizations service.
+This command will not delete your current shares, but prevents you from creating new shares throughout your organization.
+Current shares are not kept in sync with your organization structure if the structure changes after calling this API.
+Only the management account in the organization can call this API.</p> <p>You cannot call this API if there are active delegated administrators in the organization.</p> <p>Note that a delegated administrator is not authorized to invoke <code>DisableAWSOrganizationsAccess</code>.</p> <important> <p>If you share an Service Catalog portfolio in an organization within Organizations, and then disable Organizations access for Service Catalog, the portfolio access permissions will not sync with the latest changes to the organization structure.
+Specifically, accounts that you removed from the organization after disabling Service Catalog access will retain access to the previously shared portfolio.</p> </important>
 * `disassociate_budget_from_resource` - Disassociates the specified budget from the specified resource.
-* `disassociate_principal_from_portfolio` - Disassociates a previously associated principal ARN from a specified portfolio.
+* `disassociate_principal_from_portfolio` - <p>Disassociates a previously associated principal ARN from a specified portfolio.</p> <p>The <code>PrincipalType</code> and <code>PrincipalARN</code> must match the <code>AssociatePrincipalWithPortfolio</code> call request details.
+For example, to disassociate an association created with a <code>PrincipalARN</code> of <code>PrincipalType</code> IAM you must use the <code>PrincipalType</code> IAM when calling <code>DisassociatePrincipalFromPortfolio</code>. </p> <p>For portfolios that have been shared with principal name sharing enabled: after disassociating a principal, share recipient accounts will no longer be able to provision products in this portfolio using a role matching the name of the associated principal. </p>
 * `disassociate_product_from_portfolio` - <p>Disassociates the specified product from the specified portfolio. </p> <p>A delegated admin is authorized to invoke this command.</p>
 * `disassociate_service_action_from_provisioning_artifact` - Disassociates the specified self-service action association from the specified provisioning artifact.
 * `disassociate_tag_option_from_resource` - Disassociates the specified TagOption from the specified resource.
-* `enable_aws_organizations_access` - <p>Enable portfolio sharing feature through AWS Organizations.
+* `enable_aws_organizations_access` - <p>Enable portfolio sharing feature through Organizations.
 This API will allow Service Catalog to receive updates on your organization in order to sync your shares with the current structure.
-This API can only be called by the management account in the organization.</p> <p>By calling this API Service Catalog will make a call to organizations:EnableAWSServiceAccess on your behalf so that your shares can be in sync with any changes in your AWS Organizations structure.</p> <p>Note that a delegated administrator is not authorized to invoke <code>EnableAWSOrganizationsAccess</code>.</p>
+This API can only be called by the management account in the organization.</p> <p>When you call this API, Service Catalog calls <code>organizations:EnableAWSServiceAccess</code> on your behalf so that your shares stay in sync with any changes in your Organizations structure.</p> <p>Note that a delegated administrator is not authorized to invoke <code>EnableAWSOrganizationsAccess</code>.</p> <important> <p>If you have previously disabled Organizations access for Service Catalog, and then enable access again, the portfolio access permissions might not sync with the latest changes to the organization structure.
+Specifically, accounts that you removed from the organization after disabling Service Catalog access, and before you enabled access again, can retain access to the previously shared portfolio.
+As a result, an account that has been removed from the organization might still be able to create or manage Amazon Web Services resources when it is no longer authorized to do so.
+Amazon Web Services is working to resolve this issue.</p> </important>
 * `execute_provisioned_product_plan` - Provisions or modifies a product based on the resource changes for the specified plan.
 * `execute_provisioned_product_service_action` - Executes a self-service action against a provisioned product.
-* `get_aws_organizations_access_status` - Get the Access Status for AWS Organization portfolio share feature.
+* `get_aws_organizations_access_status` - Get the Access Status for Organizations portfolio share feature.
 This API can only be called by the management account in the organization or by a delegated admin.
 * `get_provisioned_product_outputs` - This API takes either a <code>ProvisonedProductId</code> or a <code>ProvisionedProductName</code>, along with a list of one or more output keys, and responds with the key/value pairs of those outputs.
-* `import_as_provisioned_product` - <p>Requests the import of a resource as a Service Catalog provisioned product that is associated to a Service Catalog product and provisioning artifact.
-Once imported, all supported Service Catalog governance actions are supported on the provisioned product.</p> <p>Resource import only supports CloudFormation stack ARNs.
-CloudFormation StackSets and non-root nested stacks are not supported.</p> <p>The CloudFormation stack must have one of the following statuses to be imported: <code>CREATE_COMPLETE</code>, <code>UPDATE_COMPLETE</code>, <code>UPDATE_ROLLBACK_COMPLETE</code>, <code>IMPORT_COMPLETE</code>, <code>IMPORT_ROLLBACK_COMPLETE</code>.</p> <p>Import of the resource requires that the CloudFormation stack template matches the associated Service Catalog product provisioning artifact. </p> <p>The user or role that performs this operation must have the <code>cloudformation:GetTemplate</code> and <code>cloudformation:DescribeStacks</code> IAM policy permissions. </p>
+* `import_as_provisioned_product` - <p> Requests the import of a resource as an Service Catalog provisioned product that is associated to an Service Catalog product and provisioning artifact.
+Once imported, all supported governance actions are supported on the provisioned product. </p> <p> Resource import only supports CloudFormation stack ARNs.
+CloudFormation StackSets, and non-root nested stacks are not supported. </p> <p> The CloudFormation stack must have one of the following statuses to be imported: <code>CREATE_COMPLETE</code>, <code>UPDATE_COMPLETE</code>, <code>UPDATE_ROLLBACK_COMPLETE</code>, <code>IMPORT_COMPLETE</code>, and <code>IMPORT_ROLLBACK_COMPLETE</code>. </p> <p> Import of the resource requires that the CloudFormation stack template matches the associated Service Catalog product provisioning artifact. </p> <note> <p> When you import an existing CloudFormation stack into a portfolio, constraints that are associated with the product aren't applied during the import process.
+The constraints are applied after you call <code>UpdateProvisionedProduct</code> for the provisioned product. </p> </note> <p> The user or role that performs this operation must have the <code>cloudformation:GetTemplate</code> and <code>cloudformation:DescribeStacks</code> IAM policy permissions. </p>
-* `list_accepted_portfolio_shares` - Lists all portfolios for which sharing was accepted by this account.
+* `list_accepted_portfolio_shares` - Lists all imported portfolios for which account-to-account shares were accepted by this account.
+By specifying the <code>PortfolioShareType</code>, you can list portfolios for which organizational shares were accepted by this account.
 * `list_budgets_for_resource` - Lists all the budgets associated to the specified resource.
 * `list_constraints_for_portfolio` - Lists the constraints for the specified portfolio and product.
-* `list_launch_paths` - Lists the paths to the specified product.
-A path is how the user has access to a specified product, and is necessary when provisioning a product.
-A path also determines the constraints put on the product.
+* `list_launch_paths` - <p> Lists the paths to the specified product.
+A path describes how the user gets access to a specified product and is necessary when provisioning a product.
+A path also determines the constraints that are put on a product.
+A path is dependent on a specific product, porfolio, and principal. </p> <note> <p> When provisioning a product that's been added to a portfolio, you must grant your user, group, or role access to the portfolio.
+For more information, see <a href="https://docs.aws.amazon.com/servicecatalog/latest/adminguide/catalogs_portfolios_users.html">Granting users access</a> in the <i>Service Catalog User Guide</i>. </p> </note>
 * `list_organization_portfolio_access` - <p>Lists the organization nodes that have access to the specified portfolio.
 This API can only be called by the management account in the organization or by a delegated admin.</p> <p>If a delegated admin is de-registered, they can no longer perform this operation.</p>
 * `list_portfolio_access` - <p>Lists the account IDs that have access to the specified portfolio.</p> <p>A delegated admin can list the accounts that have access to the shared portfolio.
 Note that if a delegated admin is de-registered, they can no longer perform this operation.</p>
 * `list_portfolios` - Lists all portfolios in the catalog.
 * `list_portfolios_for_product` - Lists all portfolios that the specified product is associated with.
-* `list_principals_for_portfolio` - Lists all principal ARNs associated with the specified portfolio.
+* `list_principals_for_portfolio` - Lists all <code>PrincipalARN</code>s and corresponding <code>PrincipalType</code>s associated with the specified portfolio.
 * `list_provisioned_product_plans` - Lists the plans for the specified provisioned product or all plans to which the user has access.
 * `list_provisioning_artifacts` - Lists all provisioning artifacts (also known as versions) for the specified product.
 * `list_provisioning_artifacts_for_service_action` - Lists all provisioning artifacts (also known as versions) for the specified self-service action.